AVAtrade introduction paragraph

 We took a closer look at the WebTrader platforms since it’s used by most novice users.

 The interface looks nice and clean.
 The features are logically placed.
 The search function works without any problems (you can search for any asset or asset category).
-The portfolio and fee reports are also nicely done with clearly presented parameters.
+The portfolio and fee reports are done with clear presented parameters.
 You can find them under 'History' section.

-WeTrader has its downsides though.
-Most notably, you can only use the basic order types (market, limit, stop).
-It’s also not possible to set price alerts and notifications.
+WeTrader has its downsides.
+You can only use basic order types (market, limit, stop).
+It’s not possible to set price alerts and notifications.

-Besides web trading possibilities, AvaTrade also has two mobile trading platforms.
+Besides web trading possibilities, AvaTrade has two mobile trading platforms.

 - AvaTradeGo app closely resembles its web solution.
 It comes with a set of default watchlists, and a volatility protection feature called AvaProtect: a feature, where you can pay a small fee, and AvaTrade protects your losses in that trade.
 Charting on the app comes with 93 indicators, which are plenty for technical analysis.